devPrashantKumar/SpringBootByShreyanshJain/README.md

 - set active profile during application build dynamically
 - @Profile annotation
 - multiple profiles can be set at the same time, last one will be prioritized
+- spring boot loads properties in active profiles order, and it will override values according to order
+  - default profile -> active01 profile -> active02 profile ...

 ---
 # Video 12 :